lalebdi/myNewPortfolio/README.md

 ## About The Project

 This is my porfolio site that I created using Gastby.
 Hope you like it.
+Must use yarn.
+Avoid npm please.

 * Gatsby is a static site generator.